How Physics Textbooks Embed Meaning in the Equals Sign: Conclusions

 \section{Conclusions}

-We have presented an analysis of the use of equals signs ``='' in physics textbooks.
-A categorization scheme was developed and validated internally for consistency among researchers as well as externally for resonance within the discipline.
-Five different categories were identified, with symbolic and numerical sub-categories also appearing.

-Our categorization scheme supplements Sherin's symbolic forms \cite{Sherin2001,Sherin2006}.
+A categorization scheme has been developed and validated internally for consistency among researchers as well as externally for resonance within the discipline.
+Five categories are identified, with symbolic and numeric sub-categories also appearing.
+Our categorization scheme supplements Sherin's symbolic forms~\cite{Sherin2001,Sherin2006}.
 Whereas Sherin ascribed meaning to entire equations, we argue that, at least in some equations, the meaning is mediated by the type of equal sign used.
 More broadly, we posit that the embedded conceptual meaning is contained specifically in the mathematical operators (symbols for addition, subtraction, multiplication, division, integration, differentiation, etc.) as these define relations between physics concepts.
 This meaning depends on the quantities being related (e.g. $F=ma$ has a different conceptual meaning than $F=mg$) and the difference is expressed in the relation, i.e. the operational symbols.

+Understanding the equal sign as a relational symbol is more important in upper-level courses, where advanced problems are more symbolic than numeric.
+This requires an accurate perception about the relational meaning of the equals sign.
+This study is the first look at how undergraduate level physics textbooks communicate equal signs.
+Evidence indicates that introductory textbooks use more simple and operational types of equal signs, while advanced textbook incorporate a greater proportion of symbolic assignments.
+More bridging between operational and relational forms is needed to develop in students a better understanding of these nuanced differences.

+Drawing direct applications to instruction from this study would be premature, however; a valuable next step in this research would be a study connecting fundamental and applied research (e.g. curriculum development) with an eye on developing instructional goals.
+However, we speculate that helping instructors obtain a view of the equals sign as a relational symbol that has a different conceptual meaning might aid students in making connections between mathematics and physics.
+As this distinction becomes more important the further students progress in their physics classes, attending to cultural meanings of the equal sign might help more advanced students take up ways of thinking like physicists\cite{Sayre2015Brief}.

+We encourage instructors to provide opportunities such as collaborative problem solving for students to foster their reasoning in the classroom and engage them in conversations about the equal sign.
+As students work together and talk about physics and mathematics formalism, the collaborative nature of these problem solving environments may help them pick up on and productively use physics cultural meanings in mathematical formalism.